KOHO Premium Prepaid Card Review 2021

 If you’re a frequent traveller, KOHO Premium is a good addition to your pocketbook since it offers no foreign transaction fees and one free international ATM withdrawal a month.

 That said, if you aren’t planning to use your KOHO card for daily spending, or are looking to build your credit score, KOHO Premium may end up being more costly than beneficial.
 Because KOHO isn’t a typical credit card, it doesn’t report to Canada’s credit reporting agencies, and so won’t help you improve your credit score.

 If you aren’t sure, KOHO Premium offers a free 30-day trial for new users.
 The trial will give you enough time to test-run your KOHO Premium card and the services that come with the premium membership.
 If you aren’t convinced by the end of the 30-day trial, cancel your Premium membership and continue using the basic (and free) version of KOHO.

 The Verdict: Is KOHO Premium Worth It?

 KOHO Premium is packed with various features and benefits that make it one of the strongest prepaid, reloadable cards in Canada, but there is a monthly fee to access these features.
-The cost is $9 per month or $84 per year.
+The cost $84 (or $9/month) annually.
 If you spend more than $5,600 per year on groceries, entertainment, and transportation, you’ll maximize your cash back if you choose KOHO Premium.
 If you don’t meet this threshold, you’ll need to consider your spending habits, as well as how often you would use the additional features like free international ATM withdrawals and free financial counselling to determine whether KOHO Premium is right for you.

 If you’re debating the options, take a look at our article about KOHO Premium vs. STACK.